akka/akka/akka-docs/pending/companies-using-akka.rst

 *Take for instance the process backing a page view with ads served by a real-time ad exchange auction (somewhat simplified):*

-*1. A user opens a site (or app) which has ads in it.*
+1. *A user opens a site (or app) which has ads in it.*
-*2. As the page / app loads, the ad serving components fires off a request to the ad exchange (this might just be due to an image tag on the page).*
+2. *As the page / app loads, the ad serving components fires off a request to the ad exchange (this might just be due to an image tag on the page).*
-*3. The ad exchange enriches the request with any information about the current user (tracking cookies are often employed for this) and and display context information (“news article about parenting”, “blog about food” etc).*
+3. *The ad exchange enriches the request with any information about the current user (tracking cookies are often employed for this) and and display context information (“news article about parenting”, “blog about food” etc).*
-*4. The ad exchange forwards the enriched request to all bidders registered with the ad exchange.*
+4. *The ad exchange forwards the enriched request to all bidders registered with the ad exchange.*
-*5. The bidders consider the provided user information and responds with what price they are willing to pay for this particular ad slot.*
+5. *The bidders consider the provided user information and responds with what price they are willing to pay for this particular ad slot.*
-*6. The ad exchange picks the highest bidder and ensures that the winning bidder’s ad is shown to to user.*
+6. *The ad exchange picks the highest bidder and ensures that the winning bidder’s ad is shown to to user.*

 *Any latency in this process directly influences user experience latency, so this has to happen really fast.
 All-in-all, the total time should not exceed about 100ms and most ad exchanges allow bidders to spend about 60ms (including network time) to return their bids.
 That leaves the ad exchange with less than 40ms to facilitate the auction.
 At Tapad, this happens billions of times per month / tens of thousands of times per second.*